aryamanbhar/groupD_UNIHAVEN/README.md

 ## Planned Enhancements
 - Implementation of user-defined advanced search criteria.
-- Addition of comprehensive accommodation details including images.
+- Implementation of a better interface for displaying comprehensive details.
 - Implementation of the core functionality for selecting and reserving accommodations directly through the platform.
 - Completion of the add and upload function for accommodation details.
 - Implementation of a cancellation function for reservations.